clescot/webappender/README.md

 you can add the header 'x-wa-limit-headers-size', with a numeric value, to limit the size of the serialized logs.
-It will limit the size of the content serialized, before  the base64 encoding phase (i.e, the size specified can be 33% lower than the real size serialized).
+It will limit the size of the content serialized, before  the base64 encoding phase (i.e, the size specified can be 33% lower than the real size serialized). a value lesser than 1 has no effect.
 This header only works, on ChromeLogger.
 It means, that if you encounter a too large serialization, which cause an error on the server, and you cannot raise up the limit explained further in this document, you have to put a value lower than your server limit.